Large deviations of the giant in supercritical kernel-based spatial random graphs: Existence of a giant

 \subsection{A linear-sized component (high-low regime)}

 We turn to the proof of Proposition~\ref{proposition:ltld-weaker} for the hl-regime, so we restrict to KSRGs on PPPs.
 We describe the adjustments for the ll-regime at the end of this section.
+A sketch of the argument can be found in Figure~\ref{fig:multi-scale}.